 Job Opportunities at the Tax Foundation

-Our staff is rewarded with a dynamic, challenging, and creative work environment with substantial opportunity for personal and professional growth.
-Salary is competitive and commensurate with experience.
 Benefits include HSA-based health coverage (TF provides two-thirds of the premium and deposits the amount of the deductible into the HSA), dental and vision coverage, life/AD&D/LTD insurance, 12 holidays per year, 15 vacation days per year, sick leave, early release on Fridays, and a generous 401(k) retirement plan (100% match on first 3%; 50% match on next 2%).
 The Tax Foundation is an equal opportunity employer.
 EOE/M/F/D/V.

-- Editing and Proofreading (35%)
+- Copyediting and Proofreading (75%)

 - Ensure all copy meets standards and guidelines, including accuracy, relevance, citation formatting, proper spelling and grammar, and TF internal style and tone.
 Monitor writing trends and best practices and teach them to staff and interns.

 - Coordinate with teams on publications’ deadline progress and release timelines.

 - Monitor and moderate content posted on our blog.

 - Assist in copyediting and proofing content for our grants submissions.